julianeon/julianeon/product_support.md

 At a minimum, there should be a system in place to register all requests, and make sure they're all responded to in a timely fashion.
 For me, that system was usually Zendesk.

-The danger of a system like that, especially if it's handling a lot of requests, is that the customer can become a number.
+The danger of a system like that, especially if it's handling a lot of requests, is that the customer can become a number, a statistic that's lost in the shuffle.

 I agree with [Zendesk](https://cxtrends.zendesk.com/trends/trend-3) that businesses should personalize support.